restfulapi/restful-api/README.md

 You can, of course, assign custom extractors to the query-filters representation.
 Any such extractor must return a map where the keys are valid parameter names for the filtering support.

-##Supplemental data/affordances/HATEOS
+## Supplemental data/affordances/HATEOS

 Since the plugin does not use an envelope in the message body, any affordances must be present in the resource representations themselves.

-The exact method of support is still being researched.
-Current thinking is that supplemental data will be provided to the marshallers via meta-programming on the instance returned from a service method.
+Supplemental data may be provided to the marshallers via meta-programming on the instance returned from a service method.
 For example, consider a 'Thing' service, which needs to provide supplemental data on an object by computing a sha1 hash of several fields:

 `MessageDigest digest = MessageDigest.getInstance("SHA1")
 digest.update("code:${thing.getCode()}".getBytes("UTF-8"))